Pumpkins are best grown from seed indoors, but may be sown outdoors in the spot where they are to grow.

 You can also grow pumpkins in growbags or containers (at least 45cm/18in wide).
 Plant one or two per growbag, or one per container.

-Keep the soil constantly moist by watering around the plants not over them.
+Pumpkins need a sunny position, moisture-retentive soil and shelter from cold wind.
 As they need plenty of water, sink a 15cm (6in) pot alongside the plants when planting out.
 Water into this and it will help ensure the water goes right down to the roots and does not sit around the neck of the plant, which can lead to rotting.

 Feed every 10-14 days with a high potash liquid fertiliser once the first fruits start to swell.